 Teachers can get stumped on writing assignments too.
 If you’re feeling blocked, go back to your notes and then study our master teacher resume templates for a bit of inspiration.

-Master Teacher Resume Questions
+Master French Teacher Resume Questions

 The header needs to appear at the very top of your resume, and yet you should try to make readers almost not notice it until they have finished reading.
 As you see in our master teacher resume sample, it is a good idea to keep the header short and possibly use a smaller type face.